Application migration

-If your applications are deployed in a production environment and run as expected, you can smoothly migrate your applications to Serverless App Engine (SAE).
-This ensures business continuity and prevents data loss.
+If your applications are deployed in a production environment and run as expected, you can migrate them to Serverless App Engine (SAE) to ensure business continuity and prevent data loss.

-Why applications are migrated to SAE?
+Why migrate to SAE?

 What is smooth migration?